-Use the Refresh button to update the status until the job status changes to Finished.
+Use the Refresh icon to update the status until the job status changes to Finished.

-For the job details from Batch mode, select the links at the bottom to see Job Query, Job Output, Job log, or Yarn log.
+For the job details from Batch mode, select the links at the bottom to see the Job Query, Job Output, or Job Log, or to View Yarn Logs.

-For the job details from Interactive mode, see tabs Output and HiveServer2 Output.
+For the job details from Interactive mode, see the Output and HiveServer2 Output panes.

 View job graph

-The job graph may not appear even if Tez is specified as the execution engine if no Tez application is launched.
-This might happen because the job does not contain DML statements, or the DML statements can return without launching a Tez application.
+Even if Tez is specified as the execution engine, the job graph may not appear if no Tez application is launched.
+This situation might occur because the job doesn't contain DML statements, or because the DML statements can return without launching a Tez application.
 For example,

-SELECT * FROM table1 will not launch the Tez application.
+SELECT * FROM table1 won't launch the Tez application.

 From the job graph, you can select Task Execution Detail to get structured and visualized information for Hive jobs.
-You can also get more job details.
+You may also get more job details.
 If performance issues occur, you can use the view to get more details about the issue.
-For example, you can get information about how each task operates, and detailed information about each task (data read/write, schedule/start/end time, and so on).
+For example, you may retrieve information about how each task operates and detailed information about each task (data read/write, schedule/start/end time, and more).
 Use the information to tune job configurations or system architecture based on the visualized information.